Ice hockey at the Olympic Games: 1984–1994

 Czechoslovakia split into the Czech Republic and Slovakia in January 1993.
 The IIHF recognized the Czech Republic as the successor to Czechoslovakia, allowing the team to retain its position in the top World Championship division, while Slovakia started in the lowest division (Pool C) in 1994 and was forced to work its way up.
 Both nations competed in the tournament at the 1994 Winter Olympics, as did Russia.
-Slovakia and Finland both finished the preliminary round undefeated.
-Slovakia lost their medal round quarter-final game to Russia 2–3 OT, who later lost to Sweden 3–4 in the semi-final and Finland (who was defeated by Canada in another semi-final) 0–4 in the bronze medal game.
-In the gold medal game between Sweden and Canada, both teams finished regulation and overtime play with a 2–2 tie.
+Slovakia and Finland both finished the preliminary round undefeated, but Slovakia lost their medal round quarter-final game to Russia in overtime.
+In the semi-finals, Sweden defeated Russia and Canada beat Finland, with the latter going on to win the bronze medal game.
+In the gold medal game between Sweden and Canada, a rematch of the group stage game that Canada won, both teams finished regulation and overtime play tied at 2–2.
 In the resulting shootout, the first in Olympic competition, both nations scored two goals, which resulted in a sudden death shootout.
 Peter Forsberg of Sweden scored one of the most famous goals in Olympic history by faking a forehand shot, then sliding a one-handed backhand shot past goaltender Corey Hirsch.
 Canada's final shooter Paul Kariya's shot was saved by Tommy Salo and Sweden won the game and its first gold medal.